 I was dragged around many a châteaux in France by my parents as a child.
 I remember lots of old rooms with big paintings of men on horses and in all honesty, it was rather dull.
 All I wanted to do was get back to the campsite to meet up with my new friends and jump in the pool.
-So why did I return almost thirty(ish) years later to the Loire with kids (my boys aged 3 and 4) to do exactly the same thing?
+So why do we keep returning almost thirty(ish) years later to the Loire with kids to do exactly the same thing?

 Well, with age comes a better appreciation of history and architecture, and I’ve grown to love the French châteaux.
-Plus, many of the chateaux in the Loire have diversified and there are a few that really cater for families.
+Plus, many of the chateaux in the Loire have diversified and there are a few that cater brilliantly for families.
 It’s all about finding the right one.
 So here are the three best Châteaux to visit in the Loire with kids, according to TraveLynn Family.
 With these choices you may even find time to admire the architecture and marvel the grounds with a minimal amount of whinging 😉

 Château de Cheverny